Where to Discuss?

 Macro Source

-In Macro Dialog, this would looks like.
+In the Macro Dialog, it would look like this:

-Calc Macro: Step One: APSO Dialog
+Calc Macro: Step Six: APSO Dialog

 Class Diagram